MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-assignment-overview.md

         - **Completed with 'x' errors**: The policy assignment is complete, but there are errors.

 > [!NOTE]
 > You can also get to the Activity log from the **Users** page.
-After you click **Apply** to submit a bulk policy assignment, you'll see a banner at the top of the page.
+After you select **Apply** to submit a bulk policy assignment, you'll see a banner at the top of the page.
 Select the **Activity log** link in the banner.

 ## Related topics